CompCogNeuro/book/chapter-03.md

 ### Explorations

-See the `face_categ` simulation in [CCN Sims](https://compcogneuro.org/simulations) (Part I only) for an exploration of how face images can be categorized in different ways (emotion, gender, identity), each of which emphasizes some aspect of the input stimuli and collapses across others.
+Open the [faces](https://compcogneuro.org/sims/ch3/faces/) simulation in [CCN Sims](https://compcogneuro.org/simulations) (Part I only) for an exploration of how face images can be categorized in different ways (emotion, gender, identity), each of which emphasizes some aspect of the input stimuli and collapses across others.

 ## Bidirectional Excitatory Dynamics and Attractors